This question asks about the meaning of an important administrative policy introduced by the Mughal Emperor Akbar.

 Lord Louis Mountbatten served as the first Governor-General of free India from August 15, 1947 to June 21, 1948.
 He was appointed by the British Crown and continued in this ceremonial role during the crucial transition period after independence.
 After Mountbatten's departure, Dr. Rajagopalachari became the second Governor-General, making him the first Indian-born Governor-General, while Rajendra Prasad later became the first President of India under the new Constitution.

-The correct answer is (A) Mountbatten, who was the first Governor-General of independent India.
+The correct answer is (A) Lord Louis Mountbatten, who was the first Governor-General of independent India.